ylw-PotatoTornado/dev-takehome-spr25/README.md

 Now that you have the repository and the application set up locally, you are ready for the first task!
 This is for everyone regardless of whether you are a front-end/back-end/full-stack developer.
 We want to get to know you better!

 Go to [http://localhost:3000/cool](http://localhost:3000/cool) or press the "Something cool!" button in the homepage.
-This is a space for you to write something unique or interesting about you- it can be anything - don't sweat it!
+This is a space for you to put something unique or interesting about you- it can be anything - don't sweat it!
 Just edit the `src/app/cool/page.tsx` file.

 ## Onwards 🐔

 All your remaining tasks are based on whether you are a front-end/back-end developer.
 Navigate yourself to either `FRONTEND.md` or `BACKEND.md` for instructions.
-If you are a full-stack developer, you can do any amount of tasks from both in any order but we recommend you do the back-end portion first.
+If you are a full-stack developer, we recommend you do the back-end portion first.

 ### Breakdown of Task Sections